Can’t find the information you’re looking for? Click here to send us an enquiry.

 Do all the courses include practical exercises?

 Yes.
 We know that students value practical experience and so we have always sought to include as much practical skills training as possible within our courses, while recognising the need for covering the essential information.
 On average 50% of the course time is spent conducting practicals – either as the hypnotherapist or receiving hypnotherapy as the client.
-We provide recommended reading and online materials and assessment for most of our courses so that more classroom time can be invested in practical work.
+We provide recommended reading and online materials as well as the assessment for most of our courses so that more classroom time can be invested in practical work.

 What if I miss a day of the course?